hpc-carpentry/hpc-carpentry.github.io/_posts/2018/12/2018-12-10-community-service-award.md

 ## Community Service Award

 The Community Service Award was created to recognise some of the  exceptional work by volunteers in our community.
 These awards are nominated by the community and selected by the Executive Council.
 "Exceptional work" can mean many things, for example, attending community calls when you have poor internet connection, changing your calendar to attend committee meetings or finding the time to not only teach but help support and coordinate workshops or Instructor training events.
 Some of this work is more visible in our community and others is more 'behind the scenes'.
 All have made exceptional contributions, not just to activities, but to supporting and developing others in the community.
-The Executive Council is pleased to award the 2018 Community Service Award to Tim Dennis, Margareth Gfrerer and Toby Hodges for their tremendious work that together represents what The Carpentry community is and exemplifies our spirit of ‘further together’.
+The Executive Council is pleased to award the 2018 Community Service Award to Tim Dennis, Margareth Gfrerer and Toby Hodges for their tremendous work that together represents what The Carpentry community is and exemplifies our spirit of ‘further together’.

 ## CarpentryCon Community Award